MIRinfosec/Password_Manager/README.md

 This application was written in python and intended for the Microsoft Windows OS.
 Pass123 implements multi factor authentication through the use of a master password as well as a secret key.
 The key is intended to be separated from the USB drive to secure the stored passwords from being decrypted should someone get ahold of the drive.
-The key is generated and used to decrypt/encrypt via python's Fernet cryptography module If this key is deleted or misplaced, none of the contained passwords will be accessible
+The key is generated and used to decrypt/encrypt via python's Fernet cryptography module.
+If this key is deleted or misplaced, none of the contained passwords will be accessible.

 We have provided the python code for generating secrety keys in the main repository